liuzhi316/Getting_Cleaning_Data_Coursera_Assignment/README.md

-explains how all of the scripts work and how they are connected.

 ## Introduction.

 ###  The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The R script run_analysis.R here does the following: